jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-34e.md

 Therefore, other protective measures are needed in this connection, as we shall mention.
 601

-The prayer enclosure (magsurah) and the prayer during the (Friday) sermon These two things are caliphal prerogatives and royal emblems in Islam.
+## The prayer enclosure (magsurah) and the prayer during the (Friday) sermon.

+These 2 things are caliphal prerogatives and royal emblems in Islam.

 They are not known in non-Muslim dynasties.

 The enclosure for the ruler to pray in is a latticed screen around the prayer niche (mihrab), and the space immediately adjacent.
 The first to use one was Mu'awiyah b.
-Abi Sufyan, after a Kharijite had stabbed him.
-The story is well known.
+Abi Sufyan, after a Kharijite had stabbed him. <!-- The story is well known. -->

 The first to use one was Marwan b. alHakam, after a Yemenite had stabbed him.
 603 Afterwards, all the caliphs used it.
 It became a custom distinguishing the ruler from the rest of the people during prayer.